Trade-Offs of Diagonal Fisher Information Matrix Estimators: Case Studies

-We experiment on the MNIST digit classification dataset~\citep{deng2012mnist} and a multilayer perceptron (MLP) consisting of 4 densely connected layers, sigmoid activation, and a dropout layer.
-The classification setting corresponds to using the categorical distribution with \( C = 10 \) class labels.
-For a random \( \bm {x} \) from the test set, we compute both estimators \( \efima(\bm \theta \mid \bm x) \) and \( \efimb(\bm \theta \mid \bm x) \) using \( N = 5,000 \) samples.
+\paragraph{Empirical Verification: Classification} We examine the MNIST classification task~\citep{deng2012mnist} (CC BY-SA 3.0) using multilayer perceptrons (MLP) with four densely connected layers, sigmoid activations, and a dropout layer.
+For classification, we consider a categorical distribution with \( C = 10 \) class labels.
+For a random \( \bm {x} \) from the test set, we compute both estimators \( \efima( \theta_i \mid \bm x) \) and \( \efimb( \theta_i \mid \bm x) \) using \( N = 5,000 \) samples.
 We record the variances of each estimator and compute their bounds based on \cref{thm:efim_conditional_bounds}.
-The Fisher information of each individual parameter and its variances are aggregated based on the arithmetic average over each of 4 parameter groups (corresponding to the 4 layers) and examined throughout 20 training epochs.
+For all 20 training epochs, the Fisher information (FI) and their variances of individual parameters are aggregated via arithmetic averages over four parameter groups (corresponding to the four layers).